ttranatping/deepthought/README.md

 ### GitHub Releases

-*WIP:* We will release these soon.

 As a fast alternative to using the Amazon AMI you can download the GitHub Releases and run the components locally.
 By default the components are configured to use a H2 file based database (at `../localdb`) and authenticated via a registration enabled OIDC server hosted by [Biza.io](https://biza.io/) for our [DataRight.io](https://dataright.io) project.

 #### Running

-1. From the GitHub Releases page download each of the components comprising the release, currently this is `admin-service`, `admin-frontend` and `product-api-service`
+1. From the [GitHub Releases page](https://github.com/bizaio/deepthought/releases) download each of the components comprising the release, currently this is `admin-service`, `admin-frontend` and `product-api-service`
 2. For `admin-service` and `product-api-service` execute `jar -jar jar-file-name`, they are configured to operate on ports 8080 (`admin-service`) and 8081 (`product-api-service`)
 3. For `admin-frontend` you will need to run this on a local http server.
 After extracting the zip file, `cd` into the directory and then execute your [simple http server of choice](https://gist.github.com/willurd/5720255).
 For example for Python 3.x enabled hosts `python -m http.server 4200` will result in a server available at [http://localhost:4200](http://localhost:4200)